lyliali/snakes-ladders/readme.md

 ## Contributing

-I'd love to hear your feedback, especially on the code, game experience, or visual layout of the webpage.
+I'd love to hear your feedback, especially on the code, game experience, visual layout of the webpage, and of course, if there are any bugs I haven't discovered.
 Please feel free to email me at lyliax@gmail.com!

 ## Acknowledgements